espterm/espterm-firmware/README.md

 **ESPTerm is a VT100-like terminal emulator running on the ESP8266 WiFi chip.**

-![Photo][photo-hw]
+![Photo][photo-hw]<br>
 *Fig 1: Breadboard adapter developed for ESPTerm*

-ESPTerm's implementation is guided by the XTerm manual pages, skipping some more obscure features, like the graphic modes and VT52 compatibility.

-Version 1.0.0 **passes most of VTTest test cases** (from the main menu), making it functionally comparable to eg. gnome-terminal, konsole, GtkTerm, TeraTerm, Terminology or PuTTY.
+Version 1.0.0 **passes most of VTTEST test cases** (from the main menu and some Xterm specific), making it functionally comparable to eg. gnome-terminal, terminator, konsole, GtkTerm or PuTTY.
-E.g. ESPTerm is **capable of running Midnight Commander** through agetty, **including full mouse support**, provided agetty is made to believe it's Xterm.
+ESPTerm is **capable of running Midnight Commander** through agetty, **including full mouse support**, provided agetty is made to believe it's Xterm, which shows ESPTerm is sufficiently well implemented to work with ncurses.

-To see what escape sequences are supported, check out this [annotated Xterm manual page][xterm-compare] or the built-in help page ([online demo][demo-help])
+To see what escape sequences are supported, check out this [annotated Xterm manual page][xterm-compare] which was used for reference, or the built-in help page ([online demo][demo-help])

 The terminal screen can be accessed using any web browser, even on a phone or tablet.
 It works with ESP-01, ESP-01S, ESP-12 and likely many other modules (I use an ESP-12